-The Kernel Score is proper for the class of probability distributions for which $ \E[k(\Dsim,\Dsim')] $ is finite (by Theorem 4 in \cite{gneiting2007strictly}).
-Additionally, it is strictly proper under conditions which ensure that the MMD is a metric for probability distributions on $ \X $ (see Appendix~\ref{app:MMD}).
-These conditions are satisfied, among others, by the Gaussian kernel (which we will use in this work):

-in which $ \gamma $ is a scalar bandwidth.
-Similarly to the Energy Score, an unbiased estimate is:

-\begin{remark}[\textbf{Likelihood principle}] In general, the SR posterior in Eq.~\eqref{Eq:SR_posterior} does not satisfy the likelihood principle, according to which all information to update beliefs about model parameters is contained in the likelihood value at the observation.
-This principle is instead satisfied by the standard Bayes posterior.
-In \cite{jewson2018principles}, the authors argue that the likelihood principle is sensible when the model is well specified, but it is not in an M-open setup.
-Additionally, we add, for likelihood-free inference the likelihood is unavailable in the first place, so that it may be preferable replacing it with a Scoring Rule not respecting the likelihood principle but for which an easy estimator is available. \end{remark}

-\begin{remark}[\textbf{Non-invariance to change of data coordinates}] Violation of the likelihood principle implies that the SR posterior is in general not invariant to change of the coordinates used for representing the observations.
+\begin{remark}[\textbf{Non-invariance to change of data coordinates}] The SR posterior is in general not invariant to change of the coordinates used for representing the observations.
 This is a property common to loss-based frequentist estimators and to the generalized posterior obtained from them \citep{matsubara2021robust}; see Appendix~\ref{app:coordinates} for more details. \end{remark}